US tax on my UK lump sum pension withdrawal

 Embarking on an international journey shouldn’t mean navigating the complex world of US taxation alone.
 If you’re living and working abroad, our friendly, supportive Expat Tax Online Help Facebook group is here to assist.
 We’ve designed a community that serves as a comprehensive guide and resource platform tailored for US expats.

-It’s called the saving clause, and in simple terms, it is a clause which overrides the tax treaty by preserving or “saving” the US government’s right to tax its citizens as if no tax treaty existed.
+It is a clause that overrides the tax treaty by preserving or “saving” the US government’s right to tax its citizens as if no tax treaty existed.

-So, even if you can show that the 25% tax-free lump-sum payment qualified as a lump-sum payment under Article 17(2), the saving clause will trump that rule and the IRS can still tax you.
+So, even if we can successfully argue that the 25% UK lump-sum payment qualifies as a lump-sum payment under Article 17(2) if the IRS deems the payment is taxable, the saving clause will trump that rule, and the IRS can still tax you.

 Where does that leave me?